12mv2/ML-Web-App-Harmony-Explained/README.md

 3. **Check out the feature branch from upstream:**

-   git checkout -b <branch-name> upstream/<branch-name>
+   git checkout -b colin/help-guide upstream/colin/help-guide

-This will allow you to work with the latest version of the feature branch from the original repository.
+This will allow you to work with the latest version of the help-guide feature branch from the original repository.

+### Note on saving to the db

+You should not need access to the db to use the ML service.
+If you do want access to the db to save audio files, contact https://github.com/12mv2 and ask for the keys and instructions, to be placed in a .env

 ## Roadmap